ars1mm/zaimuniversity/README.md

 - Ensure you have the latest version of Flutter installed
 - Check the project's dependencies in `pubspec.yaml` and update them if necessary
 - Review the error logs for specific details and search for solutions in the [Flutter Documentation](https://flutter.dev/docs)
+- For Supabase storage-related issues (particularly the "admin_ensure_bucket_exists" error), see our [Storage Troubleshooting Guide](lib/docs/supabase_storage_troubleshooting.md)

 For further assistance, feel free to open an issue in the repository.

+### Developer Resources

+The following troubleshooting guides are available for common issues:

+- **Supabase Storage Issues**: See [Supabase Storage Troubleshooting](lib/docs/supabase_storage_troubleshooting.md) for solutions to storage-related problems.
+- **Teacher Schedule Issues**: See [Teacher Schedule Troubleshooting](lib/docs/teacher_schedule_troubleshooting.md) for solutions to schedule-related problems.

+For additional documentation, check the complete guides in the [docs directory](lib/docs/).

 ### Architecture